 |Lloyds Debit Card||2.99%||50p||2.99%||£1.50|

 The Best Debit Cards to Use Abroad

-Not all banks have international fees to make you cry, the selection below are almost completely free.
+These are debit cards with free withdrawals abroad, no foreign transaction fees or any sneaky extras – the selection below are actually almost completely free.
 Saving more than 10% from other competitors, these guys are particularly awesome for long-term travellers or big spenders.
-Definitely the best debit cards to use travelling in Europe and most of them still have incredible cheap rates for the rest of the world too.
+Definitely the best debit cards to use travelling in Europe and most of them still have incredibly cheap rates for the rest of the world too.
 The banks with a * are explained in further detail on the next section.